With any company or business, there are a lot of risks involved just managing it daily.

 Small businesses are especially vulnerable to these kinds of attacks.
 Researching the background of your customers can help prevent you from falling victim to a scam.

-Creating a culture of awareness around financial crime is the best way to prevent any financial setbacks caused by criminal undertakings.
+Creating a culture of awareness around financial crime is the best way to prevent financial setbacks caused by criminal undertakings.

-Much like how you protect yourself from real-life customers, you should also try your best to research on online customers.
+Much like how you protect yourself from real-life customers, you should also try your best to research online customers.
 You should also create backups of your data so that you won't have information leaks that can lead to financial losses.

 Sometimes, the financial insecurity of your company can be because of inside work by people who work for you and with you.
 It is much more dangerous because people within the company have sensitive information on your business that can be used as leverage for underhanded dealings.

 You have to deal with suppliers and product quality or service quality.
-You also have to deal with the management of the people who work in the company.
+You also have to negotiate with the management of the people who work in the company.
 Aside from that, you also have to deal with clients ‒ both great and not-so-great.

 Additionally, you have to deal with the security and protection of your company's finances and integrity.
 With that said, you have to protect your company against financial crimes and set up measures to do so.